samuelhar/muselist/README.md

 Added ability to choose genre songs, add songs by artist, and play songs individually.

-Data.js -> used for all things data related.
-Current features:
+data.js & data_route.js -> used for all things data related.
+Some useful functions:

   #### validate - used to validate a JSON query. probably not needed outside of data.js